 State how you will service your patrons and starve off the competition.
 Have a single minded focus on providing the best value while taking care of your customers’ needs.

 If you are already running an established business, it might be wise to hire external experts to audit your firm.
+This helps you understand how you measure your marketing activities and refine your actions moving forward.

 An audit can help identify weaknesses, areas for improvement and untapped strengths too.